Communication on Progress

 Kindly note that non-business UN Global Compact Signatories are required to submit an annual Communication on Engagement (COE).

-The UN Global Compact Network UK organises COP Workshops on a regular basis for UK-based companies that are UN Global Compact Signatories and Participants.
+The UN Global Compact Network UK organises COP Workshops on a regular basis for UK-based companies that are UN Global Compact Participants and Signatories.

 These training sessions cover different aspects of producing a Communication on Progress, including: